CybersecurityMom/responsible-ai-evaluation/README.md

 ## 📝 License

-MIT License — Attribution to AQ’s Corner appreciated when reused.
+MIT License — Attribution to AQ’s Corner is appreciated when reused.

 ---